Frequently asked questions for students of MLIS and Library Technician programs.

 - selected resources from the US, the UK and other jurisdictions, particularly in subject areas where Canadian law has been modeled on the law in another country

-We have 22 staff in our Vancouver library and 52 employees province-wide.
-Of our 28 libraries, 7 are staffed full-time, including Victoria with 2 full-time Librarians, our remaining locations are staffed (for the most part) 4 to 6 hours per week.
+We have 30 FTE (full time equivalent) staff in our Vancouver library and 54 employees province-wide.
+Of our 30 libraries, 8 are staffed full-time, and our remaining locations are staffed (for the most part) 4 to 6 hours per week.

 Our Vancouver location has the largest complement of staff.
-In addition to being our biggest library with the most information requests, Vancouver also:
+In addition to being our largest library with the most information requests, Vancouver also: